dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 SELECT to_tsvector(LOWER('.@TataSky on which channel #WorldCupFinal #football is showing which ever is being tuned its paid channel.'));
 ```

-It will returns a vector where every token is a lexeme (a unit of lexical meaning) with its position in sentence.
+It will return a vector where every token is a lexeme (a unit of lexical meaning) with its position in the sentence.

 ```sql
 'channel':4,16 'ever':10 'footbal':6 'paid':15 'show':8 'tataski':1 'tune':13 'worldcupfin':5